dulldesk/chords/README.md

 # chords

-A piano site to play, save, and share chords.
+A small site with an online piano.
+Play, save, and share chords.

 Uses [audiosynth by keithwhor](https://github.com/keithwhor/audiosynth).